What Is Executive Function?

 - Break long assignments into chunks, and assign times for completing each one.

 - Use calendars to keep track of long-term assignments, due dates, chores, and activities.

 - Write the due date on the top of each assignment.

-To better manage space and keep things from getting lost:
+To better manage your space and keep things from getting lost:

-- Schedule a weekly time to clean and organize the workspace.
+- Schedule a weekly time to clean and organize your workspace.

 To improve work habits:

 - Make a checklist for getting through assignments.
 For example, a student's checklist could include items such as: get out pencil and paper; put name on paper; put due date on paper; read directions; etc.